Property Partition & The Alternative Solutions In Disputes

 Sale as an alternative solution to property partition has been gaining popularity.
 This is because it is a straightforward process that does not require the approval of any third party.

 The sale resolves many families because it eliminates the need for lengthy and complicated negotiations.
-The sale process can be completed in as little as four weeks faster than traditional methods like mediation or arbitration.
+The sale process can be completed in as little as four weeks, which is faster than traditional methods like mediation or arbitration.

-Additionally, sale eliminates the possibility of hurt feelings or resentments between family members.
+Additionally, a sale eliminates the possibility of hurt feelings or resentment between family members.
 There are some important things to consider when using the sale as an alternative solution to property partition.

 First, make sure that everyone in the family agrees with the choice.
-And second, confirm that you are fully informed regarding the property’s status.
+Second, confirm that you are fully informed regarding the property’s status.

 &